real-yfprojects/sphinx-polyversion/README.md

     ],
     "current": GitRef("local", "", "", GitRefType.BRANCH, datetime.fromtimestamp(6)),
 }
+#: Whether to build using only local files and mock data
 MOCK = False

+#: Whether to run the builds in sequence or in parallel
+SEQUENTIAL = False

 # Load overrides read from commandline to global scope
 apply_overrides(globals())